abasile-ml/testeo-git/README.md

 <img src="https://img.shields.io/badge/java%20-%20v1.8-orange">
 </p>

 **Gaia Gsheet export API** aims to help users quickly export data from S3 to a google sheet.
-To make easy to the user the data reading, an style is applyed to the sheet and a pivot table is created with the same purpose.
+This functionality is available in Gaia as an executable step allowing to convine this step with any needed.

 <p align="center">
 <img src="https://github.com/abasile-ml/testeo-git/blob/master/img/data.png"